maherhelaoui/UATM-Based-yolo11--UAES/README.md

 To train and test the proposed detector yolo11$_{gen_i}$ with the different studied datasets you can use TrainG1GenerateG2.ipynb or TrainYOLO11Gi.ipynb available in this repository.
 They are tested on Colab.
-Or you can use TrainYOLO11Gi.py file
+Or you can use TrainYOLO11G1.py or TrainYOLO11Gi.py file
 YOLO11$_{gen_i}$ needs installing

 pip install ultralytics  # like YOLO11 (https://docs.ultralytics.com/quickstart/#install-ultralytics)